 Operators at their own expense shall pay any and all taxes, which now or in the future may be assessed against the leasehold land, improvements thereto, personal property or otherwise assessed upon its operations.
-Failure of the Operator to pay said taxes will represent a material breach of any Agreement with the Commission and subject the Operator's agreement to termination.
+Failure of the Operator to pay said taxes will represent a material breach of any Agreement with the Commission and subject the Operator's lease, agreement, or permit to termination.